netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ~~~~
 {: #fig-example-non-unique-ip title="Example of non-unique IPs"}

+Mitigation:

 This attack requires either spoofing of the client's IP address
-(when the attacker is in the same AS as the client) or injection
+(when the attacker is in the same AS as the client),
+spoofing of a border router's IP address (when the attacker
-of a path (which requires control over an AS that is en-route
+is in the server's AS), or injection of a path (which requires
-between the client and server).
+control over an AS that is en-route between the client and server).

-Mitigation:

-This is mitigated by the recommendation that path validation
+This can be further mitigated by the recommendation that path validation
 should always be triggered when the network address or path
 changes, even if the 4-tuple stays the same.